2000 Canadian Grand Prix: Background

-Following the on 4 June, the teams tested at the Monza Circuit between 6 and 8 June to prepare for the Canadian Grand Prix.
+Following the on 4 June, the teams tested their low-downforce configurations at the Monza Circuit between 6 and 8 June to prepare for the Canadian Grand Prix.
 Barrichello set the first day's fastest times, ahead of McLaren test driver Olivier Panis.
 Testing was halted when Prost's Nick Heidfeld and Luciano Burti both experienced engine and electronic failures respectively.
 Häkkinen was fastest on the second day.
 British American Racing (BAR) driver Ricardo Zonta lost control of his car and crashed into the barriers at the Parabolica corner, limiting his testing time as repairs were made to his car.
 Williams' Jenson Button was quickest on the third day.
 Ferrari also tested at their private facility, the Fiorano Circuit, with test driver Luca Badoer, who practised pit stops and starts, used different car set-ups, tested new car components and ran on an artificially wet track.

 Ralf Schumacher (pictured in 2002) was passed fit to participate in the Grand Prix.

 The event included eleven teams (each representing a different constructor) of two drivers each.
 Ralf Schumacher was passed fit in the days preceding the race.
 He had a major crash at the Sainte Devote ciorner in the last race, resulting in a 3 in gash on his left calf that required stitches.
 The Williams team had its test driver Bruno Junqueira ready to participate if Ralf Schumacher was unable to compete.
 Ralf Schumacher said that he would decide whether to compete after the first free practice sessions.
 Two days before the race, he confirmed his participation.